 - Explore Kruger National Park and Mthethomusha Game Reserve on safari

 - View an outdoor gallery of 200 San rock art paintings

 - Overnight accommodation in 3- to 4-star hotels plus 7 meals included

 Recent Photos of This Tour

-Continue north to the town of Drakensberg and stop to take a few photos of natural attractions such as God’s Window, Pinnacle Rock and the gorgeous Mac Mac Falls, which plunge 209 feet (64 meters) into a forested gorge below.
+Continue to the Northern Drakensberg and stop to take a few photos of natural attractions such as God’s Window, Pinnacle Rock and the gorgeous Lisbon Falls, which plunge 209 feet (64 meters) into a forested gorge below.

 In the afternoon, arrive in Sabie, nestled in the Drakensburg Mountains on the banks of the Sabie River.
 Enjoy the breathtaking scenery of this tranquil, small town at your leisure until you meet your group for dinner.